 Terminal C will introduce the next generation of “The Orlando Experience®”.
-Terminal C builds upon the established MCO aestethic of air, water and sky to include a seamless, low-touch environment that offers an exciting combination of concessions, interactive media displays and iconic architecture.
-Upon opening, Terminal C will serve up to 12 million passengers annually and feature a new Federal Inspection Service (FIS) facility as well as 15 new gates (accommodating up to 20 aircraft) along with amenitites including a nursing station and pet relief areas.
+Terminal C builds upon the established MCO aesthetic of air, water and sky.
+It includes a seamless, low-touch environment that offers an exciting combination of concessions, interactive media displays and iconic architecture.
+Upon opening, Terminal C will serve up to 12 million passengers annually.
+It will also feature a new Federal Inspection Service (FIS) facility as well as 15 new gates (accommodating up to 20 aircraft).
+Amenities will include a nursing station and pet relief areas.
 At full build out, Terminal C can increase capacity at MCO up to 60 million passengers annually.

 Elevating The Orlando Experience® with Iconic Architecture

 Design architect Fentress Architects, together with HNTB as architect of record, designed Terminal C to be an iconic gateway to the entire region.

 “An airport should be reflective of the environment and region it serves as well as meet the needs of its passengers.
 For Orlando, that means architecturally identifying with subtropical vegetation and wildlife as well as numerous world-classattractions.
 It also means understanding a very diverse passenger profile; each with their own unique expectations of the Orlando Experience.
 Terminal C will offer passengers the best in technology and operations, and also a very friendly, hospitable environment,” said Fentress.